 Where is AEII?

-The AEII initiative supports publicly funded preschool classrooms across the Commonwealth of Virginia.
+The AEII initiative supports publicly funded early childhood classrooms across the Commonwealth of Virginia.

-The AEII initiative supports publicly funded preschool classrooms across the Commonwealth of Virginia, including Virginia Preschool Initiative (VPI), Early Childhood Special Education (ECSE), Title I, and VPI 3-year-old classrooms.
-AEII focuses on measuring, understanding, and supporting the quality of early childhood learning experiences.
-VPI distributes state funds to schools and community-based organizations to provide quality preschool programs for at-risk four-year-olds who are unserved by the federal Head Start program.
+The AEII initiative supports publicly funded birth-to-five classrooms across the Commonwealth of Virginia, including in school-based, center-based, and family day home settings.
+AEII has historically focused on measuring, understanding, and supporting the quality of early childhood learning experiences.
+VPI distributes state funds to schools and community-based organizations to provide quality preschool programs for four-year-olds who are unserved by the federal Head Start program.
 ECSE provides services for preschool-aged children (ages two to five) with identified disabilities or developmental delays.
 Title I funding supports preschool programs in schools with high numbers of students from low income families to ensure that children have opportunities for high-quality early childhood education.
 Additionally, a few school divisions are piloting VPI programs to support 3-year-olds from historically underserved communities.

 During the 2018-2019 school year, AEII worked with 50 early adopter school divisions to measure the quality of classroom interactions and instruction, as well as identify effective professional development opportunities.
 These 50 participating divisions, located across the state, played an integral role in helping AEII refine its processes and procedures.